 Creative portraits is something that I’ve never really explored but given the chance to use prisms, glasses, bottles, windows and mobile phone screens added something interesting and gave my images a bit more of a creative field.
 I experimented with holding items over my camera lens to create interesting light and blurs and some of them worked really well.
 Shadows and reflections create visibility through a reflective surface which offers something different to your usual portrait.

-Every blogger wants to achieve the best flatlay images for certain kinds of blog posts and I would say that mine have improved over time however these tips might help if your a newbie or just looking to improve your flatlays.
+Every blogger wants to achieve the best flatlay images for certain kinds of blog posts and I would say that mine have improved over time however these tips might help if you’re a newbie or just looking to improve your flatlays.

 - Use a tripod to help with stop any motion blur